 ITF/OTF Pacific Oceania Regional Training Centre, Lautoka, Fiji

 Players training at the centre in Fiji are accommodated in the ITF House, attend school and participate in a full week’s training programme incorporating two daily on-court sessions and regular fitness training sessions.
-Gene Ridgway is head coach, assisted by Fiji national coach Naga Reddy and Andrew Mailtorok (VAN).
-The players also have the opportunity to be selected for ITF regional junior teams, which compete in higher level events in Australia and New Zealand in July and December.
+The players also have the opportunity to be selected for ITF regional junior teams, which compete in higher level events in Australia and New Zealand in January and December.

 ITF/CAT Training Centre, Casablanca, Morocco